 Reliability Monitor is a built-in tool found in Windows systems.
-It provides a day to day snapshot of the health of your system.
+It provides a day-to-day snapshot of your system’s health.
 Thus, it warns you of any impending disaster before your system finally breaks down.
-Although useful, Reliability Monitor can sometimes behave erroneously.
-For instance, it may fail to show any updates even though when they are installed.
-If you experience such flawed functioning of Reliability Monitor in Windows 10, here’s how to get it fixed.
+Although useful, the Reliability Monitor can sometimes behave erroneously.
+For instance, it may fail to show any updates even when they are installed.

-When you open the Reliability Monitor application and find that it is is not showing data or don’t see it generating any reports, here’s what you need to do to fix the issue.
+When you open the Reliability Monitor application and find that it is not showing data or does not generate any reports, here’s what you need to do to fix the issue.

 - Enable Data Collection for Reliability Monitor